donovanr/WE-R_data_analysis/README.md

 This repo contains the tools I use for data analysis and making plots in R of weighted ensemble simulations.

-The  file *WE_utils.R* contains three R functions that
+The  file *WE_utils.R* contains three R functions that:

 1. extract data from an hdf5 file
 2. make a weighted histogram of theta data